yenda/re-natal/README.md

 [Reagent], [Om.Next], and [Rum]
 - Support of windows (UWP and WPF) apps
 - [Unified way of using static images of React Native 0.14+](https://facebook.github.io/react-native/docs/images.html) supported

+## Compatibility with RN versions
+Current version of re-natal might not work correctly with older versions of React Native
+- use current version of re-natal with React Native >= v0.46
+- use re-natal < v0.5.0 with React Native < v0.46

 ## Dependencies
 As Re-Natal is an orchestration of many individual tools, there are quite a few dependencies.